Macrometacorp/docs/docs/integrations/index.md

 A _connector_ is a connection that can be set up between Macrometa and a data source.
 For example, the list of connectors includes MongoDB, Snowflake, and will be expanded to include others.

-An _integration_ is a connection that you have created using the connector between Macrometa and a specific data source or target.
+An _connection_ is a connection that you have created using the connector between Macrometa and a specific data source or target.

-A _connection_ connects a Macrometa collection to a specific table in a data source, either as a source or target.
-This is the workflow doing the transfer.

-## Source and Target Integrations
+## Sources and Targets

-A _source integrations_ allows you to use an external data source or a Macrometa collection as the originating source for data.
+A _source connection_ allows you to use an external data source or a Macrometa collection as the originating source for data.
 Any records entered in the source are sent to a Macrometa collection that you choose.
 A collection can only have one source, and it must be set at collection creation.

-A _target integrations_ allows you to send data from a Macrometa collection to an external data source or a Macrometa collection.
+A _target connection_ allows you to send data from a Macrometa collection to an external data source or a Macrometa collection.
 Any records entered in the collection are sent to the target that you choose.
 A Macrometa collection can have multiple targets.

 ## Transformations

+You can transform data moving in or out of Macrometa, including creating roll-ups.
+For more information, refer to [Transformations](./transformations).

 ## Common Schema